jason-neal/eniric/docs/source/telluric_correction.rst

 Atmospheric Transmission
 ========================

+.. py:module:: eniric.atmosphere
+    :synopsis: A class to handle an telluric absorption spectrum.

 For ground-based observations it is important to understand the how the atmospheric absorption affects the Radial Velocity precision. ``Eniric`` does this in two scenarios; masking out all wavelength regions affected by telluric lines over adjusting for barycentric motion, or assuming perfect atmospheric correction, in which the variance of the photon noise is adjusted.

 For this ``eniric`` contains a average telluric transmission model.
 It is an average model was created from weekly transmission spectra in 2014 simulated with the `TAPAS`_ software (\ `Bertaux et al 2014`_\) as detailed in (`Figueira et al. 2016`_).